focolab/minimo/README.md

 1. A [MinIO](https://min.io/) server for raw data storage.
 2. A [MongoDB](https://www.mongodb.com/) server for metadata storage.
 3. A [Node](https://nodejs.org) server which provides an interface for uploading and accessing raw data and metadata.
+4. A [Traefik](https://containo.us/traefik/) server which acts as a reverse proxy for the other three components.

 Data and and metadata are uploaded through the app's web interface, as shown below.
 Data are uploaded through a simple folder selector, and metadata are entered through user configurable text or dropdown form fields.